- slide 1 of 5

 - Students were unable to identify, consistently, musical genres in the United States or give the history or well-known musicians associated with the genres.

-Now, enter your findings into your chart.
+Now, enter your findings into your chart for the Current Standings and Deficiency columns.
 You will see that in the template, I have allowed space to describe current conditions and to make note of deficiencies.
 Take a few minutes to fill in your chart appropriately.
 When you are done, it should look something like the chart to the right.

 STEP 3: Create a Plan of Action

 At this point, it should start becoming clear as far as what your next step should be.
 Look at areas of deficiency and create a plan for improvement based upon these areas given the resources available.
 Let's say your action plan looks like this:

 - There is no money to hire a vocal music teacher at the moment.
 This standard is put on hold until funds are raised by the music club and PTA for next year's program.